 Eeny, Meeny, Miney, Moe

-So, back to the title of this article, what in the world am I talking about for starters?
+So, what in the world am I talking about with the title of this article?
 Well, let me clarify that.
-I’ve had a lot of people message me and ask me if they should be on medication to help manage their MS, which medication they should be on to manage their MS, so on and so forth, you get the idea.
-So I thought that this would be a good topic to write about.
+I’ve had a lot of people message me and ask me if they should be on medication to help manage their MS, which medication they should be on, and so on and so forth (you get the idea).
+So, I thought that this would be a good topic to write about.
 I’m sure it’s been written about in the past, but this is a topic that I am VERY passionate about, and I wanted to give my opinion on it.

 There are many factors that will come in to play on how you should, or should I say how I would go about choosing a medication for myself.

 Okay, so what’s next?
 You’ve looked at administration and safety/side effects?
 What else could there be?
-Well… I haven’t run in to this problem, but it’s always good to check and make sure that there are no issues with the medication you are interested in taking interacting with any current medications you are taking for anything else.
+Well, I haven’t run into this problem, but it’s always good to check and make sure that there are no issues with the medication you are interested in taking interacting with any current medications you are taking for anything else.